 Projected number of photos stored each year:

-With numbers like these, it’s critical that people have a way to organize, manage, and protect their photos.
+With numbers like these, it’s critical that people have a way to organize, manage, and protect their pictures.
 If you’ve ever scrolled through your phone’s camera roll, you’ve noticed the digital clutter that can quickly take over.
-Looking over dozens of nearly-identical pictures shot on burst mode, or hundreds of purely functional shots (there’s your airport parking stall number from Thanksgiving) can quickly become overwhelming.
+Likewise, looking over dozens of nearly-identical pictures shot on burst mode, or hundreds of purely functional shots (there’s your airport parking stall number from Thanksgiving) can quickly become overwhelming.
 And tedious.
 Some of those unnecessary shots are eating up valuable storage space.
 And the keepers?
-Depending on your storage preferences, they are just one dropped device or rainy day away from being lost forever.
+Depending on your storage preferences, they are just one dropped phone or house fire away from being lost forever.
 So ask yourself, “How am I organizing and protecting my photos?”

 How to Organize and Protect Your Photos